single-cell-genetics/cellsnp-lite/doc/manual.rst

 ``--minMAF 0.1 --minCOUNT 20``

-Besides, special care needs to be taken when filtering PCR duplicates for scRNA-seq data by setting maxFLAG to a small value, for the upstream pipeline may mark each extra read sharing the same CB/UMI pair as PCR duplicate, which will result in most variant data being lost.
+Besides, special care needs to be taken when filtering PCR duplicates for scRNA-seq data by including DUP bit in exclFLAG, for the upstream pipeline may mark each extra read sharing the same CB/UMI pair as PCR duplicate, which will result in most variant data being lost.
 Due to the reason above, cellsnp-lite by default uses a non-DUP exclFLAG value to include PCR duplicates for scRNA-seq data when UMItag is turned on.